The Highercombe Hotel building has served as a meeting place for the Tea Tree Gully community since the early days of settlement in the area.

 From 1963–1965 the building was used as a library and office accommodation for the Tea Tree Gully Council.
 After that, the building was derelict for some time and destined for demolition.

-At the request of concerned local citizens, the site was bequeathed to the National Trust in 1967, when its development as a heritage museum began - initially known as the Old Highercombe Hotel Folk Museum and later, the Old Highercombe Hotel Museum.
+At the request of concerned local citizens, the site was bequeathed to the National Trust of South Australia (NTSA) in 1967.
+Volunteers forming the NTSA Tea Tree Gully Branch began development as a heritage museum with donation of contents from local residents.
+It was initially known as the Old Highercombe Hotel Folk Museum and later, the Old Highercombe Hotel Museum.